isul/dehydrated-hook-lightsail/README.md

 DOMAIN=example.com
 ```

-And then run following script.
+And then run the following script.
 ```
 $ ./hooks/lightsail/run.sh
 ```

+**Please note that you should use the staging URL when experimenting with this script to not hit Let's Encrypt's rate limits.** See [https://github.com/lukas2511/dehydrated/blob/master/docs/staging.md](https://github.com/lukas2511/dehydrated/blob/master/docs/staging.md).